nikhilbuilds/scriptassist/README.md

 ## 7. Excessive database roundtrips in batch operations -

-### Tradeoff, The number of repeated db calls are reduced but for update and delete it does not return the entity in the response.
+### Tradeoff, The number of repeated db calls are reduced, but a tradeoff for update and delete, it does not return the entity in the response.

 ## 8. Poorly optimized data access patterns -

 ### Services in the tasks service were optimized and paginated as well.
-Even if this is used in queues the data can be chuncked and sent for processing in the queues.
+Even if this is used in async processing, the data can be chuncked and sent for processing in the queues.

 # Security Vulnerabilities